 Table of Contents

 What is Tello?

-Tello operates on the Sprint network for both talk and text.
+Tello operates on the T-Mobile network for both talk and text.
 As a Tello customer, you receive the same quality and coverage options, without a nasty monthly bill.

-The first step to becoming a Tello customer is creating a free account and select a plan.
-You will also need to decide if you want to buy a Tello phone or bring on own compatible device.
+The first step to becoming a Tello customer is creating a free account and selecting a plan.
+You also need to decide if you want to buy a phone or bring a compatible device.

 You can download the Tello app in both the App Store and Google Play.